-The Sovah Health - Danville Medical Residency Program is conducted in a large community health care facility and is part of the Duke/LifePoint HealthCare network.
+The Sovah Health Medical Residency Program is conducted in a large community health care facility and is part of the Duke/LifePoint HealthCare network.
 Our FM and IM residency program directors work together to ensure an excellent educational experience for all learners so that residents do not have to compete for patients, procedures or deliveries.
-FM residents also train at the Virginia Commonwealth University in an affiliated robust inpatient pediatrics experience and also an affiliated NICU/Newborn Nursery experience in the Conemaugh Health System in Pennsylvania, residents are able to complete all rotations within the Sovah Health - Danville healthcare community.
+FM residents also train at the Virginia Commonwealth University (VCU) in an affiliated robust inpatient pediatrics experience as well as an affiliated NICU/Newborn Nursery experience in the Conemaugh Health System in Pennsylvania.
+Residents are able to complete all rotations within the Sovah Health - Danville healthcare community.

-Residents provide comprehensive medical care for many of the underserved patients in the Danville region, exposing residents to exceptional training in ambulatory medicine as well as hospital medicine The program provides patient-centric teaching that emphasizes practice based learning, evidence-based medicine, and the importance of professionalism and effective interpersonal communication skills are used throughout the program whether at the Sovah Health - Danville inpatient services, Sovah Health - Danville owned clinics, in faculty member’s private practices.
+Residents provide comprehensive medical care for many of the underserved patients in the Danville region, exposing residents to exceptional training in ambulatory medicine as well as hospital medicine.
+The program provides patient-centric teaching that emphasizes practice-based learning, evidence-based medicine, and the importance of professionalism and effective interpersonal communication skills are used throughout the program whether at the Sovah Health - Danville inpatient services, Sovah Physician Practices clinics or in faculty member’s private practices.
 The program emphasizes procedural skills as well as extensive internal medicine, family medicine, geriatric and pediatrics training.